conwilso92/conwilso92/README.md

 # Hey, I'm Connor

-U.S. Army veteran transitioning into IT, focused on networking and cybersecurity.
-CompTIA A+ certified, currently studying for Network+
+I'm a U.S. Army veteran transitioning into IT, focused on networking and cybersecurity.
+This GitHub is designed to share practical study tools, document my home lab, and build projects that reinforce what I'm learning along the way.

 I build things to learn — from flashcard apps to home lab infrastructure.
 Everything here is part of that process.